anamiikajha/slickly-tings/README.md

-# slickly-tings
+# slicky-tings

-- slickly-tings is Swiper slider carousel an Image Slider.
+- slicky-tings is Swiper slider carousel an Image Slider.
 - Made slider carousel using React and Swiper JS.